timthedev07/my-website/posts/math/brief-introduction-to-calculus-2.2.md

 - [Part 2.1 - Definite & Indefinite Integrals](/blog/math/brief-introduction-to-calculus-2.1)
 - [Part 2.2 - Area Under the Curve](/blog/math/brief-introduction-to-calculus-2.2)

+# Using Integration to Find the Area

+Firstly, let's see how we can use **definite integrals** to calculate **the exact area** of a region bounded by the $x$-axis, and the lines $x = a$ and $x = b$.

+The method for Riemann sum(as seen later) was an approximation of the integral, because the value calculated from the integral is the limit of the Riemann sum, meaning that the approximation will always converge(approach) on the value of the integral.

 # Riemann Sum

 The Riemann sum is a strategy for estimating the area under a curve by dividing the area into $n$ rectangular strips, where each rectangle has a defined width, namely $\Delta x$, and its height is defined by the $y$ value calculated using each x value $f(x_i)$.